fusiongyro/lbac/tutor7.md

 separated into distinct tokens.

-## STATE MACHINES
+## State Machines

-For  the  record,  a  parse  routine  like  GetName  does  indeed implement a state machine.
+For  the  record,  a  parse  routine  like  `GetName`  does  indeed implement a state machine.
 The state is implicit in  the current position in the code.
 A very useful trick for visualizing what's going on is  the  syntax  diagram,  or  "railroad-track" diagram.